 § 11 Shareholder’s and advisor’s right to participate in a general meeting

-§ 12 Venue of the general meetings
+§ 12 The location of the general meeting

 General meetings shall be held in Markaryd.